lucetre/hexo-github-io/source/_posts/chord.md

 <p style="text-indent:30px">
     Don't hesitate to click on each entry of the table below and check out how it sounds.
     Listen to random music composed on each temperament.
-    Our aural sense can find that the most familiar one is the equal temperament, commonly used in piano tuning.
+    Our aural sense would find that the most familiar is the equal temperament, now commonly used in piano tuning.
 </p>

 <style type="text/css">